awsdocs/aws-control-tower-guide/doc_source/sso.md

 Here are some good things to know when working with AWS SSO user accounts in AWS Control Tower\.
 + If your AWS SSO user account is disabled, you'll get an error message when trying to provision new accounts in Account Factory\.
 You can re\-enable your SSO user in the AWS SSO console\.
 + If you specify a new SSO user email address when you update the provisioned product associated with an account that was vended by Account Factory, AWS Control Tower creates a new SSO user account\.
 The previously created user account is not removed\.
 If you prefer to remove the previous SSO user email address from AWS SSO, see [Disabling a User](https://docs.aws.amazon.com/singlesignon/latest/userguide/disableuser.html)\.
 + AWS SSO has been [integrated with Azure Active Directory](http://aws.amazon.com/blogs/aws/the-next-evolution-in-aws-single-sign-on/), and you can connect your existing Azure Active Directory to AWS Control Tower\.
-Learn more in this [blog post](http://aws.amazon.com/blogs/mt/extend-a-self-managed-active-directory-to-aws-control-tower/)\.
 + For more information about how the behavior of AWS Control Tower interacts with AWS SSO and different identity sources, refer to the [Considerations for Changing Your Identity Source](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-considerations.html) in the AWS SSO documentation\.

 ## AWS SSO Groups for AWS Control Tower<a name="sso-groups"></a>